-Sandblasting abrasives are commonly used in two rather different applications.
+Sandblasting abrasives are commonly used in two rather different applications, each requiring a specific type of abrasive to best complete the task.

-The most common use for sandblasting abrasives is rejuvenating metal hardware (such as wheel rims, frames, and boat trailers) by removing old paint and rust in preparation for re-chroming and/or re-painting.
+Most commonly, sandblasting abrasives are used for rejuvenating metal hardware (such as wheel rims, frames, and boat trailers) by removing old paint and rust in preparation for re-chroming and/or re-painting.
+This application typically calls for aggressive abrasives.

-More creatively, sandblasting can transform every-day things like glass and wood into works of art such as frosted glass murals, and intricate wood carvings.
+Secondly, sandblasting can be used to transform every-day things like glass and wood into works of art (such as frosted glass murals intricate wood carvings).
+This application requires a much more fine product.

 Silica is an off-white, mildly aggressive sandblast medium.
 Commonly used for sandblasting wooden signs, the silica sand particles tend to break down, rather than embed themselves in the wood.